Passive Variable Impedance For Shared Control: Introduction

 Shaping the impedance behavior is, for example, possible by leveraging the uncertainty of probabilistic machine learning methods.
 For instance, a \gls{gp} can be used to learn variable impedance behavior \cite{franzese2021ilosa}.
 Other approaches \cite{abifarraj2017learning,muehlbauer2024probabilistic,muehlbauer2025unified} utilize the uncertainty of attractors to modulate the stiffness.
 This method results in fully populated, time-varying stiffness matrices, which can therefore also model couplings between positional and rotational \glspl{dof}.
 Furthermore, multiple attractor points regulated through such time-varying stiffness are arbitrated using time-varying gains.
 These approaches however do not prove stability of the resulting controller.

 In \cite{michel2023learning}, a \gls{gmm} coupled with \gls{gmr} is used for learning the stiffness of attractor poses, with an energy tank to ensure passivity.
 Previously dissipated energy is also used by~\cite{ferraguti2013tank} to stabilize passivity-violating stiffness increases.
 Contrarily, we propose a novel approach that does not rely on storing dissipated energy but utilizes the power available in the current time step to perform stiffness changes that would otherwise violate passivity.
 This design choice ensures that the robot remains stable and predictable, as power input only comes from the user for stationary target poses.
 Time-domain passivity~\cite{hannaford2002time} would similarly ensure the dissipation of passivity-violating power at each time step.
-To achieve such dissipation, however, either position drift or infeasibly large damping gains would be required when the robot is moving slowly.
+To achieve such dissipation, however, either position drift or force jitter result.

 The stability of a variable stiffness time series can also be analyzed \cite{kronander2016stability} if the trajectory is known beforehand, which is not the case in shared control.
 With passivity filters \cite{bednarczyk2020passivity}, this approach is generalized to stiffness values not known beforehand.
 The resulting approach however only supports diagonal stiffness matrices.
 Furthermore, diagonal mass matrices are assumed, which is violated for task-space control of robots.